BowinYem/Game/Game/Overview.md

 TODO:

+- implement a getForwardDirection function using the trig stuff we implemented
+    - For the entity class

 - Create a vector class so that we can take advatage of operator functions (therefore reducing the number of codel lines)
+    - Replace all uses of SDL_Point and SDL_FPoint with this class

 - Reimplement the x,y of an entity to actaully be the center - or maybe even give an option to specify a center